stolksdorf/nomic-test/README.md

  * Scott
  * Kellen
 7. The first player to reach 100 points wins the game.
 8. This game ends on September 1st 2015, midnight.
-The player with the highest point value at this time wins the game.
+The player whose point value is closest to the winning score (see Rule #7) at this time wins the game.